the-ak-foundation/embedded-mcu-bare-metal/examples/00-minimal-c/README.md

 # 00-minimal-c — Bare-metal LED blink

 Blink an LED on PB8 of the AK Embedded Base Kit (STM32L151CBT6).
-Everything is written by hand: vector table, `Reset_Handler`, linker script.
+Everything is written by hand: vector table, Reset_Handler, linker script.
 No HAL, no CMSIS, no ST files.

 Demo clip for the whole series lives in the [root README](../../README.md#demo).